bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.mutators.md

 ## Naming your mutators

-There is an optional third argument, a name string; its optional but if you want more insight into your branches' history you can label the mutator with a name that is viewable if you iterate  through your $tree with `.forEachUp((branch, count) => {...})` or `.forEachDown(...)`.
+There is an optional third argument, a $name string; its optional but if you want more insight into your branches' history you can label the mutator with a $name that is viewable if you iterate  through your $tree with `.forEachUp(($branch, count) => {...})` or `.forEachDown(...)`.

-If you name the mutator function as above its name will be used in the logging.
+If you $name the mutator function as above its $name will be used in the logging.